Framework

 The problem this addresses

 Existing user training was built against pre-AI phishing with detectable indicators: misspellings, awkward tone, suspicious sender names.
-Those indicators do not exist in the residual class.
-The Threat Terminal study demonstrated this directly: detection of phishing with passing authentication dropped from 86.8% to 76.0%.
+Those indicators do not exist in the residual class, and they never existed for voice and video impersonation in the first place.
+In Phase 1 of the Threat Terminal study, detection of phishing that displayed passing authentication dropped from 86.8% to 76.0% relative to phishing with failing authentication.
 Clean signal did not make users safer.
 It quieted them.
+Auth-header display was removed in Phase 2 as a protocol revision, but the Phase 1 finding stands as direct evidence that the controls users were taught to trust can work against them once attackers have learned to pass them.

-The Action Pause is designed for that class, and only that class.
+The Action Pause is designed for that residual class across any channel it arrives on: email, message, phone, video call, voice note, document, or face-to-face.
 It does not replace filters.
-It addresses the specific failure mode that filters cannot close and indicator-based training does not touch.
+It addresses the specific gap that filters cannot close and indicator-based training does not touch: a well-crafted ask that reaches the person cleanly.

 The framework